 The dry summer months saved and created the vintage allowing some estates to produce stunning wine.
 Emmanuel Cruse the owner of Chateau d’Issan spoke about 2018 Margaux, “The best attributes to the vintage is its sensuous textures, intensity and concentration.”

-The difficult start to the growing season not only vastly reduced yields, it also had an affect on blends.
+The difficult start to the growing season not only vastly reduced yields, it also had an effect on blends.
 In fact, director Jose Sanifins of Chateau Cantenac Brown says that 2018 is unique for their assemblage.
 “In 2018 we have the highest proportion of Cabernets at 72%.”

 With 2018 Margaux, it was not only the Classified vineyards that made great wine.
 If you know where to look, several lesser known estates and numerous Cru Bourgeois vineyards produced fabulous wines as you can see from my tasting notes below.